Point Spread Betting Guide

 Claim bonus

-Must be 21 or older and physically present in AZ, CO, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, NJ, NY, NC, OH, PA, TN, VA, WV, WY or Washington, DC.
+Must be 21+ and physically present in AZ, CO, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, NJ, NY, NC, OH, PA, TN, VA, WV, WY or Washington, DC.
 New users only.
 Must register using eligible promo code.
-First bet to settle must lose to qualify.
-Max.
-Bonus Bet: $1,000.
-Bonus Bet expires 14 days after receipt.
+Min. qualifying bet amount: $1.
+Tokens max. bet amount: $25 per token.
+Tokens bet max. add’l winnings: $2,500 per token.
+Token(s) expire 14 days after receipt.
+Not reissued for voided/pushed bets.
 Void where prohibited.
 See Caesars.com/promos for full terms.
 Know When To Stop Before You Start®.
 Gambling Problem?
-CO, IL, KY, MD, MI, NJ, OH, TN, VA, WV, WY, KS (Affiliated with Kansas Crossing Casino), LA (Licensed through Horseshoe Bossier City and Harrah’s New Orleans), ME (Licensed through the Mi’kmaq Nation, Penobscot Nation, and Houlton Band of Maliseet Indians, federally recognized tribes located in the State of Maine), NC (Licensed through Tribal Casino Gaming Enterprise), PA (Affiliated with Harrah’s Philadelphia): If you or someone you know has a gambling problem, crisis counseling and referral services can be accessed by calling 1-800-GAMBLER (1-800-426-2537) or MD: visit mdgamblinghelp.org or WV: visit 1800gambler.net; AZ: Call 1-800-NEXT-STEP; IN: Call 1-800-9-WITH-IT; IA: Call 1-800-BETSOFF. ©2024, Caesars Entertainment.
-WASHINGTON, DC: It is unlawful for any individual who is noticeably intoxicated or impaired to engage in sports wagering.
-Know When To Stop Before You Start®.
-Gambling Problem?
-Call 1-800-GAMBLER or text 800426.
-OLG Class A licensed Operator.
+CO, IL, KY, MD, MI, NJ, OH, TN, VA, WV, WY, Washington, D.C.
+(OLG Class A licensed Operator), KS (Affiliated with Kansas Crossing Casino), LA (Licensed through Horseshoe Bossier City and Caesars New Orleans), ME (Licensed through the Mi’kmaq Nation, Penobscot Nation, and Houlton Band of Maliseet Indians, federally recognized tribes located in the State of Maine), NC (Licensed through Tribal Casino Gaming Enterprise), PA (Affiliated with Harrah’s Philadelphia): If you or someone you know has a gambling problem, crisis counseling and referral services can be accessed by calling 1-800-GAMBLER (1-800-426-2537) or MD: visit mdgamblinghelp.org or WV: visit 1800gambler.net; AZ: Call 1-800-NEXT-STEP; IN: Call 1-800-9-WITH-IT; IA: Call 1-800-BETSOFF.
 Data & text rates may apply.
 Gambling Problem?
-Call 1-800-GAMBLER.
-MA: CALL 1-800-327-5050 or visit gamblinghelplinema.org.
-NY: Call 877-8-HOPENY or text HOPENY (467369)
+Call 1-800-GAMBLER, MA: Call 1-800-327-5050 or visit gamblinghelplinema.org, NY: Call 877-8-HOPENY or text HOPENY (467369).

 How do you read point spread odds?